ChaseSecurity/personalizable_harmful_content_detection/README.md

 2. **Run the notebook step by step**
    - **Cell 1:** Import the required libraries (see *Import libraries* section)
    - **Cell 2:** Initialize the model (see *Initialize the model* section)
+     - Note: you need replace the `model` with your downloaded model path.
    - **Cell 3:** Load the dataset (see *multi-task/binary classification* section)
      - Note: The notebook may include multiple dataset-loading cells for different tasks.
        Choose the one corresponding to your target task.